cosinekitty/astronomy/source/kotlin/doc/-astronomy/constellation.md

 Given J2000 equatorial (EQJ) coordinates of a point in the sky, determines the constellation that contains that point.

+#### Return

+    A structure that contains the 3-letter abbreviation and full name of the constellation that contains the given (ra,dec), along with the converted B1875 (ra,dec) for that point.

 ## Parameters

 jvm